 The 4-Hour Workweek by Tim Ferriss is a self-help book designed to inspire people tired of monotonous working lives to imagine a better future.
 Although controversial, the book has proved very popular, particularly in the digital marketing and tech space.

 Why did the book have such a big impact?
-First, startup founder Tim Ferris draws on his real-life experience of swapping an average income and long working week for a six-figure salary and acres of free time.
+First, startup founder Tim Ferris draws on his real-life experience of swapping an average income and long working week for a six-figure salary and acres of free time – all whilst running a thriving business.
 A very appealing prospect!
 But the book is more than just the reflections of an entrepreneur.
 Tim shares the productivity tips and tricks he utilized to achieve his goals.

-While a 4-hour workweek might not be feasible, or even desirable, for everyone, this book provides plenty of creative ideas.
-It provides tips on how to make the most of your time, plan to succeed, and think outside of the box.
+While a 4-hour workweek might not be feasible, or even desirable, for every small business owner, this book provides plenty of creative ideas.
+It provides tips on how to make the most of your time, plan to succeed, and think outside of the box – without complicated concepts.

 Overall it's one of the best business books for beginners.
 It's an absolute must-read for anyone looking to escape the 9-5 and start a business!Buy The Four Hour Work Week Here